 HOW and when do you need your guests to reply by?

 Finally, let your guests know how to reply to you and when by.
 I often talk about including your RSVP details.
-You can either do this with a printed wedding RSVP card, or you can simply include an email or phone number within your invitation details.
+You can either do this with a printed wedding RSVP card, an address or QR code shortcut to your wedding website, or you can simply include an email or phone number within your invitation details.
 Not sure what RSVP means?
 Go have a look at this post:

 12 things you didn’t know about wedding RSVP cards

 Remember, RSVP cards are really handy for collecting other info too.
-Things like dietary requirements, menu choices (more on those later), transport requirements and even song requests.
+Things like dietary requirements, menu choices (more on those later), transport requirements, and even song requests.
+Have a read of my blog linked below for some ideas.

 8 details you can include on your wedding RSVP cards